rogeliog/jest-runner-mocha/README.md

 ### Coverage

-Coverage works outside of the box, simply `yarn jest -- --coverage`
+Coverage works outside of the box, simply `npx jest -- --coverage`

 You can also use other Jest options like [coveragePathIgnorePatterns](http://facebook.github.io/jest/docs/en/configuration.html#coveragepathignorepatterns-array-string) and [coverageReporters](http://facebook.github.io/jest/docs/en/configuration.html#coveragereporters-array-string)